Adding audio narration to your Substack posts can help you gain and retain subscribers â and you donât even have to use your own voice.

-Why add narration to my Substack posts?
+Why add voiceover to my Substack posts?

-When subscribers canât find the time to read your newsletter, they experience what The Economist called âunread guilt factorâ: they watch unread emails pile up, can no longer justify their subscription, and are more likely to cancel.š
+When subscribers canât find the time to read your newsletter, they experience what The Economist called "unread guilt factor": they watch unread emails pile up, can no longer justify their subscription, and are more likely to cancel.š

 Northwestern University research backs this theory, citing frequency of consumption as the biggest predictor of subscriber retention in digital news.²